 Problem 3.7.
-Let's make a small change to the formulation of the belligerent-drunks example in (3.26) and (3.27).
+Let's make a small change to the formulation of the belligerent-drunks example in (3.34) and (3.35).
 Suppose that we model the bars using a Neumann boundary condition.
-This means that the flux of drunks, rather than the concentration, is prescribed at x = 0 and $\ell$ : the boundary condition in (3.27) is changed to where F, with dimensions drunks per second, is the flux entering the domain from the bars.
+This means that the flux of drunks, rather than the concentration, is prescribed at x = 0 and l : the boundary condition in (3.35) is changed to where F, with dimensions drunks per second, is the flux entering the domain from the bars.
 Try to repeat all calculations in section 3.2, including the analog of the $\beta \ll 1$ perturbation expansion.
-You'll find that it is not straightforward and that a certain amount of ingenuity is required to understand the weakly interacting limit with fixed-flux boundary conditions.
+You'll find that it is not straightforward and that some ingenuity is required to understand the weakly interacting limit with fixed-flux boundary conditions.

-$$\kappa u_x(0,t) = -F$$ , and $\kappa u_x(\ell,t) = F$ , (3.109)
+$$\kappa u_x(0,t) = -F$$ , and $\kappa u_x(\ell,t) = F$, (3.120)